Select Page

 Hours: Open to the public all times of the day.

 Description: Chosen family sometimes comes with fur coats, feathers, or scales.
 The Day of the Dead includes anyone who enriches our hearts even if they are not human.
-This is a very special Ofrenda dedicated to our pets, The Hernandez family every year creates this enthusiastic and large display of great sculptures celebrating Halloween and Dia de Muertos.
-This year is not the exception.
+This is a very special Ofrenda dedicated to our pets.
+The Hernandez family every year creates this enthusiastic and large display of great sculptures celebrating Halloween and Dia de Muertos.
+This year is no exception.

 Click Here to learn more ⊕

-October 13 to November 6 - Día de Muertos Phintmaking (Eugene)
+October 13 to November 6 - Día de Muertos Printmaking (Eugene)

 Location: